 Regardless of enrollment numbers, today’s teaching also requires more small-group instruction and added flexibility for large, multi-purpose rooms.

 Security is always a focus, and additional upgrades could be made more quickly with upfront funding from bonds.
-These include two-stage vestibules at five schools; the regular operating budget funded the construction of those at two others.
+These include two-stage vestibules at five schools; the regular operating budget is already funding the construction of those at two others.